Why is your website so ugly?

 What was your worst interview?

 The Tonight Show with Conan O'Brien.
 That guy is a certifiable asshole.
 I understand that it was late-night television, but he went way too far.
 When I was pre-interviewed by the segment producer, she asked if there was anything in particular that I wanted to discuss on the air, and I said, "Yes, if there's only ONE thing I get to talk about, I really want it to be my charity fundraiser," and she was like, "No problem, I'll make sure that Conan asks you about it."
 Well, not only *didn't* Conan ask me about it, but when I tried to mention it, he cut me off twice, and when I finally forced it into the conversation, he made fun of me and succeeded in making me look like a schmuck.
 I'm still pissed at him, but I'm even angrier at myself for stooping to his level.
 It was bad.

 What's the deal with the charity?

 Since 2009 I've been encouraging people to pledge money for the baseballs that I snag at major league games.
-The money goes to Pitch In For Baseball, a non-profit charity that provides baseball and softball equipment to underprivileged kids all over the world.
+The money goes to Pitch In For Baseball, a non-profit charity that provides baseball and softball equipment to underserved children and communities all over the world.
 Including the money that the Yankees donated for the A-Rod ball, I've raised more than $190,000.
 Here's some more info.
 I would be thrilled if you'd make a donation.

 Are you ever going to stop collecting?